rui-zhao-ca/campus-emergency-callbox-optimization/README.md

 ---
 ## Problem Overview

 McGill’s emergency call box network has gaps: some call boxes are outdated, others are in poor condition and overall coverage is insufficient.
-This project formulates a **facility location model** to decide which existing call boxes to keep or replace, where to install new call boxes, and which phone type to deploy at each location, while meeting a minimum coverage threshold at the lowest total cost.
+This project formulates a **facility location model** to decide which existing call boxes to keep or replace, where to install new call boxes, and which phone type to deploy at each location, while **meeting a minimum coverage threshold** at the **lowest total cost**.

 ---
 ## Repository Structure